Role of MDM in logistics and transportation

 The ELD harmonizes with the engine of a vehicle to track driving time and service hours.
 To avoid penalties, the trucking organizations can conform to this law either by procuring dedicated ELDs with pre-installed software or by converting the traditional mobile device or tablets into ELD by installing a specialized ELD tracking app.

 The mobile ELD option is quite popular among small fleets and owner-operators due to its low cost and ease of operation and installation.
-The single app kiosk mode offered by MDM solutions is quite valuable in this regard as it can enable admins to enable the ELD tracking app to work in the forefront by disabling the power-off feature.
+The MDM services like single app kiosk mode are quite valuable in this regard as they allow admins to enable the ELD tracking app to work in the forefront by disabling the power-off feature.

 App distribution to field employees: